You are one of...current visitors on the English part - also ...current visitors on the Swedish part

 Previously it was considered important to check that the randomization worked by comparing baseline differences.
 A more modern approach is to say that this is not required anymore for the following reasons:

-Does a perfect description of seemingly trustworthy randomization and concealment ensure that it was a true random group allocation?
+Does a perfect description of a seemingly trustworthy randomization and concealment ensure that it was a true random group allocation?
 Yes according to CONSORT .
 If in doubt an analysis of baseline differences might sometimes give a clue.
-As mentioned above a reasonably small difference in baseline (P>0.001?) might occur by chance and as such might be OK but a larger difference (p<0.001?) may suggest that the intended random group allocation may not have worked as intended in reality.
+As mentioned above a reasonably small statistical difference in baseline (p>0.001?) might occur by chance and as such might be OK but a larger statistical difference (p<0.001?) may suggest that the intended random group allocation may not have worked as intended.
 In a randomized controlled trial including 11,018 patients the two groups had different blood pressure at baseline :

 It can be debated if refraining from checking for baseline differences (as currently recommended) is a good practice.
 As with much else there is no given truth, only opinions, choices and consequences.

-Identify variables that needs to be adjusted for
+Identify variables that need to be adjusted for

 Adjusting for factors correlating to the outcome of the study is likely to provide a better estimate of the true effect of the intervention .
 Please note that this is something else than checking if randomisation worked as intended.